ro31337/ro31337.github.io/_posts/2016-8-12-Chocolatey-surprise.md

 ---
 layout: post
-title: Chocolatey surprise or how to brake Internet
+title: Chocolatey surprise or how to break Internet
 ---

 Chocolatey is famous package manager for Windows.
 Folks also name it "homebrew for Windows".
 Today, right before my vacation leave, I got Chocolatey surprise.
 Can you spot surprise in this code?